heroalex/ioBroker.zeropv/README.md

 1. **Power Source Object**: Select the ioBroker state containing power data from your energy meter (usually negative for export, positive for import)
 2. **OpenDTU Power Control Object**: Select the OpenDTU power limit control state for your inverter
 3. **Polling Interval**: How often to check power data (1000-300000ms, default: 5000ms)
-4. **Feed-in Change Threshold**: Minimum power change to trigger adjustments (50-1000W, default: 100W)
+4. **Feed-in Change Threshold**: Minimum inverter power limit change to trigger adjustments (50-1000W, default: 100W)
 5. **Target Feed-in Power**: Desired grid feed-in level (negative value, default: -800W)

 ### How It Works

 1. **Power Monitoring**: The adapter polls the configured power source object at the specified interval (default: 5 seconds)
-2. **Change Detection**: Compares current grid power with the last reading to calculate power change
+2. **Change Detection**: Compares current grid power with the last reading to calculate required inverter power limit change
-3. **Threshold Check**: Only triggers power adjustments when the power change exceeds the configured threshold (default: 100W)
+3. **Threshold Check**: Only triggers power adjustments when the calculated inverter limit change exceeds the configured threshold (default: 100W)
 4. **Power Limit Calculation**:
    - **When consuming from grid** (positive power): Increases inverter limit by the consumption amount to reduce grid import
    - **When feeding into grid** (negative power): Adjusts inverter limit to achieve the target feed-in level